 CHAMPIONS: Champion picks will dictate who to target, who to avoid and how to position yourself in a teamfight.
 For instance, if they have an Amumu, Malphite, Morgana - anyone with multi-target AoE CC - do not clump up with your team.
 If they have a Lee Sin, Tristana, Miss Fortune - just standing behind allies is a chance for these champions to hurt you.
 Lastly, Zilean - ensure that if you're targeting a low health enemy, that they have not been Zilean ulted.

-Ashe is a great initiator if an enemy champion lets themselves become out of position.
+Ashe is a great initiator if an enemy champion lets themselves become out of position - or even when you're a long way from the fight, you can contribute.
 Fire your Enchanted Crystal Arrow - aim for a place that has a high chance of hitting someone, the important part is that it needs to hit, not who it hits.
 If they're grouped up, the AoE slow will hit them all, effectively CCing them anyway.
 And if you've hit a tank - all the better, now he can't CC your team.

 Once your ECA has landed, wait for your team to follow up with some more CC, then go in yourself.
 Spam Volley from a distance.
 As per the above section, positioning, start auto-attacking whatever enemy champion is closest.
 Of course if there is a lower health enemy, you can try to get them down first, but there are several factors to consider: